-The observation of its response to a small external perturbation, such as an external field, provides much information about a macroscopic system.
+The observation of its response to a small external perturbation, such as an external field, provides much information about a macroscopic sytem.
 If the perturbation is sufficiently small we can consider the response of the system in lowest order only, as a so-called linear response.
-We are familiar with this already from magnetism where the magnetization is proportional to the applied magnetic field.
-The susceptibility as the proportionality factor in the linear response function.
-This linear response function incorporates important information about the macroscopic system when we take dynamical aspects into account.
-We will extend our discussion to the dynamical linear response function looking at the response to spatial and time dependent perturbations.
+We already are familiar with this from magnetism where the magnetization is proportional to the applied magnetic field.
+This susceptibility as a linear response function incorporates important information about the macroscopic system when we take dynamical aspects into account.
+Thus, we will extend our discussion to the dynamical linear response function looking at the response to spatial and time dependent perturbations.
 If we knew all stationary states of a macroscopic quantum system with many degrees of freedom we would in principle be ready to calculate any desired quantity.
 As we mentioned earlier this full information is hard to store and is also unnecessary in view of our real experimental interests.
 The linear response functions are an efficient way to provide in a condensed form the most important and relevant information of the system accessible in an experiment.
 The linear response function is one element of quantum field theory of solid state physics.
-We will introduce it here on a very elementary level.
+We will introduce it here on an elementary level.